PagerDuty/blender/README.md

     members Array.new(100){|n| "host-#{n}"}
   end
   ```
-Other drivers can also be regiseterd and reused across tasks, using the dsl.
+Other drivers can also be registered and reused across tasks, using the dsl.

    ```ruby
   # register a serf driver (type), with name `awesome`